-The make up for the zombies went beyond simple face paint which was impressive, using light prosthetics.
+The makeup of the zombies went beyond simple face paint which was impressive, using light prosthetics.
 They certainly looked the part which made the event more immersive.
 We found a similar thing with the likeness of the characters that we know from the comic/series although it seemed as though the inspiration was mainly taken from the TV show.

 The layout of the building featured blind corners what felt like every ten steps.
 This ratcheted up the tension as we couldn’t see what we were walking into throughout the entire experience and got ambushed on many occasions as a result.